 Do I Recommend Audible?

-In short, I would recommend Audible to light listeners looking to expand their audiobook libraries.
+In short, I would recommend Audible to listeners looking to expand their audiobook libraries.
 For one, this service is relatively inexpensive.
 More so, it features the most expansive audiobook library currently on the market.
 Furthermore, the app is easy to navigate and features user-friendly settings.
 Beyond that, Whispersync audiobooks offer a flexible alternative for individuals who enjoy reading but struggle to find the time to do it.

-Hope you enjoyed this Audible review and if you or someone you know has tried the app recently or have an opinion on the review, tell us about that experience in the comments below!
+Hope you enjoyed this review and if you or someone you know has tried the app recently or have an opinion on the review, tell us about that experience in the comments below!